suraj-ranganath/cf_ai_code_compass/README.md

 ## 🌟 Overview

-**Socratic Mentor** is designed to solve a common problem: understanding a new codebase quickly and deeply.
-Instead of passively reading documentation, this AI agent actively engages you through:
+**CodeCompass** solves a common developer challenge: understanding new codebases quickly and deeply.
+Instead of passive documentation reading, this AI agent actively guides you through code exploration using:

-1. **Repository Analysis**: Crawls the target GitHub repo to extract structure, key files, and code hotspots
+1. **Repository Analysis**: Automatically identifies structure, key files, entry points, and technologies
-2. **Prerequisite Curation**: Assembles foundational concepts and external documentation needed
+2. **Semantic Code Search**: Finds relevant implementations and examples using vector embeddings
-3. **Socratic Dialogue**: Conducts an interactive voice/text walk-through with targeted questions
+3. **Socratic Dialogue**: Asks targeted questions that guide discovery rather than providing answers
-4. **Personalized Learning**: Remembers what stumped you and generates a 10-15 minute micro-study plan
+4. **Personalized Learning**: Tracks your progress and adapts to your learning style
-5. **Flashcard Generation**: Creates 5 concept-focused flashcards for retention
+5. **Study Materials**: Generates micro-study plans and flashcards based on your struggles

-This project is built entirely on Cloudflare's edge platform, demonstrating production-ready AI application architecture.
+Built entirely on Cloudflare's edge platform with voice-first interaction and real-time reasoning transparency.

 ---